finariny/finariny/README.md

 ## Hi 👋, I'm Nastya

-I'm a designer by education 🎨, but when I discovered programming, I couldn't stop coding anymore!
+I'm a designer by education 🎨, but when I discovered programming, I can't stop coding anymore!
 Currently, I'm engaged in Java and Spring development 👩‍💻

 ### Connect with me